Originally published by SmartAsset.

 Planning Withdrawals With a Financial Advisor

 If you are concerned about the most efficient way to withdraw from your retirement accounts, consider enlisting the help of a financial advisor.
-71% of U.S. adults admit their financial planning needs improvement, according to a 2020 Northwestern Mutual study, but only 29% of Americans work with one.
+Nearly 71% of U.S. adults admit their financial planning needs improvement, according to a recent study, but only 29% of Americans work with one.

 Consider the benefits: Voya Financial found that 79% of people who use a financial advisor said they “know how to pursue achieving their retirement goals,” while 59% of those who use an advisor have calculated how much they need to retire and 52% established a formal retirement investment plan.